rackspace/runway/docs/source/cfngin/blueprints.rst

   # we are importing Ref to allow for CFN References in the EC2 resource.
 Tags
   # will be used to set the Name tag
-  from troposphere import Ref, ec2, Tags from runway.cfngin.blueprints.base import Blueprint
+  from troposphere import Ref, ec2, Tags from r4y.cfngin.blueprints.base import Blueprint
   # CFNString is imported to allow for stand alone stack use
-  from runway.cfngin.blueprints.variables.types import CFNString
+  from r4y.cfngin.blueprints.variables.types import CFNString

   class SampleBlueprint(Blueprint):